Skip to main content

 CURRENT FELLOWS

-Dr. Ehaab Abdou is an Assistant Professor of Global Studies at Wilfrid Laurier University.
+Dr. Ehaab Abdou is an assistant professor of Global Studies at Wilfrid Laurier University.
 His research seeks to contribute to rendering curriculum and classroom practices more holistic and inclusive, especially of historically marginalized worldviews, epistemologies, wisdom traditions, narratives, and contributions.
 His recent publication is Modern Education and National Identity in Greece and Egypt: (Re)producing the Ancient in the School In D. Tröhler, N. Piattoeva, & W. Pinar (Eds.), World Yearbook in Education, Schooling and the Global Universalization of Banal Nationalism.

-Dr. Robert Ame is the former Director of Tshepo from 2012 to 2014 and an Associate Professor of Human Rights and Criminology at Wilfrid Laurier University.
+Dr. Robert Ame is the former Director of Tshepo from 2012 to 2014 and an associate professor of Human Rights and Criminology at Wilfrid Laurier University.
 Robert’s research interests are in the areas of youth justice, children’s rights with a focus on female ritual servitude (trokosi), the overrepresentation of Black youth in the Canadian criminal justice system, truth and reconciliation commissions, and International Service Learning (ISL).
 Robert is currently PI on a SSHRC-funded study of the impact of bi-directional North-South International Service Learning (ISL) programs on host communities in the Global South, with a specific focus on the Laurier-Ghana Partnership program that has been running for more than 10 years.

-Dr. Abderrahman (Abdou) Beggar is a Professor and current chair of Religion and Culture at Wilfrid Laurier University.
+Dr. Abderrahman (Abdou) Beggar is a professor and current chair of Religion and Culture at Wilfrid Laurier University.
 His research has been geographically centred in the Maghreb (North Africa), France, and the Americas.
 Abdou has authored and edited nine books, as well as a special edition of the Review of the Centre for the Studies of the Literatures and Arts of North Africa.
 He has written dozens of articles (both peer-reviewed and non-peer-reviewed for a more popular audience) and has contributed to several edited volumes.
 He has also published a series of reflective essays on Latin America as a book called L’Amérique latine sous une perspective maghrébine (translated from the original French to English, Spanish, and Arabic), as well as two short stories and two full-length novels, Le chant de Goubi and L’oeil du chien..Abdou is currently Co-PI on the SSHRC-funded book project Too Perilous to Proceed, Too Ashamed to Return: Life Stories of Sub-Saharan African migrants Stranded in Morocco with Dr. Stacey Wilson-Forsberg.

-Dr. Andrea Brown was the former Associate Director of Tshepo from 2016 to 2020 and an Associate Professor of Political Science at Wilfrid Laurier University and the Balsillie School of International Affairs.
+Dr. Andrea Brown was the former Associate Director of Tshepo from 2016 to 2020 and an associate professor of Political Science at Wilfrid Laurier University and the Balsillie School of International Affairs.
 Andrea’s current research has been exploring the policy environments around urban food security and migration in Kenya and Tanzania.
 In 2022, she published the article “Co-productive urban planning: Protecting and expanding food security in Uganda’s secondary cities.”

 Dr. Shaunasea Brown

-Shaunasea Brown is an Assistant Professor of communication at Wilfrid Laurier University.
+Shaunasea Brown is an assistant professor of communication at Wilfrid Laurier University.
 Her research collaborates with artists in Toronto to delineate a specifically second-generation understanding of Black women’s arts practices.
 She is interested in how Black Canadian women artists of Caribbean descent offer blueprints for living relationally and suggest methods for radical community care.
 Her research areas are Black (Canadian) studies , Black feminism and womanism, and Black women’s hair politics

-Dr. Karen Cyrus, Assistant Professor, Community Music (Current Director)
+Dr. Karen Cyrus (Current Tshepo Director)

 Prof. Kevin Day

-Prof. Kevin Day an Assistant Professor in the Faculty of Music at Wilfrid Laurier University.
+Prof. Kevin Day is an assistant professor in the Faculty of Music at Wilfrid Laurier University.
 He is an internationally acclaimed composer, conductor, and jazz pianist currently based near Toronto, Canada.
 His music has been performed by some of the world's top soloists, wind bands, and symphony orchestras.
 He is the recipient of a MacDowell Fellowship for Music Composition, a winner of the BMI Composer Award, a three-time ASCAP Morton Gould Finalist, and was considered for the Pulitzer Prize in Music.
-He holds degrees from TCU, the University of Georgia, and is ABD completing his Doctor of Musical Arts in Composition at the University of Miami Frost School of Music.
+He holds degrees from TCU, the University of Georgia, and is ABD, completing his Doctor of Musical Arts in Composition at the University of Miami Frost School of Music.
 Day is currently Assistant Professor of Composition and Director of Jazz at Wilfrid Laurier University in Waterloo, Canada.
-His research interests are Black music, Afro-futurism, jazz and contemporary improvisation, music composition.
+His research interests are Black music, Afro-futurism, jazz and contemporary improvisation, and music composition.

-Dr. John Boye Ejobowah, Associate Professor, Global Studies
+Dr. John Boye Ejobowah

-Dr. John Boye Ejobowah is an Associate Professor of Global Studies at Wilfrid Laurier University.
+Dr. John Boye Ejobowah is an associate professor of Global Studies at Wilfrid Laurier University.
 His research focuses on the political claims of groups and their normative responses.
 He is particularly interested in claims to citizenship, autonomy claims, multinational federalism, and constitutional design for divided societies.
 His regional focus is Africa, and his special expertise is Nigeria.

 Dr. Maurita T. Harris

-Dr. Oliver Masakure, Associate Professor, Business Technology Management and Human Rights (Associate Director 2010-2012, Director 2014-2016, Associate Director 2020-2023)
+Dr. Oliver Masakure (former Tshepo Associate Director 2010–2012, Director 2014–2016, Associate Director 2020–2023)

-Dr. Magnus Mfoafo-M’Carthy, Associate Professor, Social Work (Associate Director 2012-14)
+Dr. Magnus Mfoafo-M’Carthy (former Tshepo Associate Director 2012–14)

-Dr. Edward Shizha is a Professor of Society, Culture and Environment, and Youth and Children’s Studies at Wilfrid Laurier University.
+Dr. Edward Shizha is a professor of Society, Culture and Environment, and Youth and Children’s Studies at Wilfrid Laurier University.
 His research areas include educational and political development in Zimbabwe and Zambia, and the support needs and wellbeing of Zimbabwean and Sudanese refugees to Canada.
 The main focus of his research is migration and transnationalism, with his most recently completed study being on investigating factors that enhance or frustrate access to postsecondary education for male African immigrant youth transitioning from high school in South Western Ontario.

-Dr. Izabela Steflja is an Assistant Professor of Political Science at Wilfrid Laurier University.
+Dr. Izabela Steflja is an assistant professor of Political Science at Wilfrid Laurier University.
 Her main streams of research deal with local perceptions of international criminal trials in post-conflict settings, women’s participation in war crimes in the context of justice for atrocity, and children in armed groups.
 She asks questions such as: Who are the constituents of international criminal justice?
 How do we complexify the victim and perpetrator binary in the accountability project?

 Prof. Dalon P. Taylor